Frequently Asked Questions

 Q: What Will I Learn from the FITZ Zoo Program?

 A: The FITZ Zoo Animal Management Program is designed to train the next generation of responsible animal caregivers.
-Our focus is on Zoo keeping but our curriculum includes The Florida Department of Education Job Training Requirements for Veterinary Assistants.
-We just added the “Vet Stuff” so that our graduates are qualified veterinary assistants at graduation.
+Our focus is on Zoo Keeping.
 FITZ students obtain over 2700 hours of “zoo lab” and classroom experiences during the One Year program.
 You are a Zookeeper for a Full Year.

 Q: Why FITZ Zoo Animal Training Program Over Other Programs?

-Jaguars, Spotted Hyenas, and Red kangaroos, GROUPS/Breeding Patas Monkeys, Owl Monkeys, Hawaiian Ne’Ne’ geese (Look it up and they reproduce, too), Broad snout Caiman, plus others.
-And the collection is expanding to meet the needs for student learning experiences.
+#1 Jaguars, Spotted Hyenas, and ROO’s, GROUPS of Breeding Patas Monkeys, Tamarins, Hawaiian Ne’Ne’ geese (Look it up and they reproduce, too), Broad snout Caiman, Superb Starlings, Mandarin Ducks, Amherst pheasants, plus others.
+And the collection is expanding.

-A FITZ class size averages less than 15 students.
+#3 FITZ class size averages less than 10 students.
 We like a class size around 8-10 students.
 We planned it this way.
-More personal experience, more teachers –student time.
-MORE RESPONSIBILITY
+More personal experience, MORE RESPONSIBILITY.

 Q: What kind of Jobs Can I Expect to Get after Graduation?